xuhdev/homepage-octopress-old/source/_posts/2012-07-02-a-simple-tutorial-create-and-publish-chocolatey-packages.markdown

 ## Create the Package

 First, [install Chocolatey][Chocolatey] if you haven't done yet.
-Then, add `%CHOCOLATEY_INSTALLATION%\bin` and `%CHOCOLATEY_INSTALLATION%\chocolateyInstall` to the [PATH environmental variable][], where `%CHOCOLATEY_INSTALLATION%` is the Chocolatey installation path.
-The default installation directory is `C:\Chocolatey`, so the paths you need to add to PATH variable are `C:\Chocolatey\bin` and `C:\Chocolatey\chocolateyInstall` by default.
-If you don't know how to modify environmental variables, take a look at [this page](http://java.com/en/download/help/path.xml).
+Then, add `%CHOCOLATEY_INSTALLATION%\bin` to the [PATH environmental variable][PATH], where `%CHOCOLATEY_INSTALLATION%` is the Chocolatey installation path.
+The default installation directory is `C:\Chocolatey`, so the path you need to add to PATH variable is `C:\Chocolatey\bin` by default.
+If you don't know how to modify environmental variables, take a look at
+[this page](http://java.com/en/download/help/path.xml).

 After the preparing work is done, let's create a new directory `myapp-package`